-3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR CY 2020
+3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR CY 2021

-This section describes the periodic sampling and analysis selected for CY 2020 to achieve the objectives of the EMP, including the monitoring locations, frequencies, and analytes of concern.
+This section describes the periodic sampling and analysis selected for CY 2021 to achieve the objectives of the EMP, including the monitoring locations, frequencies, and analytes of concern.
 These activities will be implemented in conjunction with the program objectives defined in the EMG and program protocols described in the SAG.
 Details of the specific sampling and analytical protocols necessary for field implementation are provided in the SAG.
 Characterization efforts, monitoring to support treatability studies, and RA confirmation sampling are considered non-periodic monitoring activities.
-Non-periodic monitoring activities are outside the scope of the EMICY and are implemented through issuance of work descriptions or other implementation plans and are not described herein.
+Non-periodic monitoring activities or other implementation plans and are not described herein.